 5. Election Materials

 b.
 Reasonable Fee.
 The association may charge a reasonable fee for this service based upon the association's actual cost to procure, redact, prepare, and reproduce the requested items.
 (Civ.
-Code §4530(b).)
-The cost of duplication shall be limited to the direct cost of producing the copy of a record in that electronic format.
+Code § 4530(b).)
+The cost of duplication shall be limited to the direct cost of producing a copy of a record in that electronic format.
 (Civ.
-Code §5205(h).)
+Code § 5205(h).)

 Deadlines for Production.
 The association must produce records within time frames established by the Davis-Stirling Act.